cytoscape/py4cytoscape/doc/concepts.rst

 * ``commands.commands_get()``
 * ``commands.commands_post()``

-For the filter rename operation, the py4cytoscape call would be:e:
+For the filter rename operation, the py4cytoscape call would be:

 .. code:: python